International airport: Operations and management

 International airports have commercial relationships with and provide services to airlines and passengers from around the world.
 Many also serve as hubs, or places where non-direct flights may land and passengers may switch planes, while others serve primarily direct point-to-point flights.
 This affects airport design factors, including the number and placement of terminals as well as the flow of passengers and baggage between different areas of the airport.
-An airport specializing in point-to-point transit can have international and domestic terminals, each in their separate building equipped with separate baggage handling facilities.
+An airport specializing in point-to-point transit can have international and domestic terminals, each in its separate building equipped with separate baggage handling facilities.
 In a hub airport, however, spaces and services are shared.

-Airport management have to take into account a wide range of factors, among which are the performance of airlines, the technical requirements of aircraft, airport-airline relationships, services for travelling customers, security and environmental impacts.
+Airport management has to take into account a wide range of factors, among which are the performance of airlines, the technical requirements of aircraft, airport-airline relationships, services for travelling customers, security and environmental impacts.

 Standards

 Technical standards for safety and operating procedures at international airports are set by international agreements.
-The International Air Transport Association (IATA), formed in 1945, is the association of the airline companies.
+The International Air Transport Association (IATA), formed in 1945, is the association of airline companies.
 The International Civil Aviation Organization (ICAO) is a body of the United Nations succeeding earlier international committees going back to 1903.
 These two organizations served to create regulations over airports which the airports themselves had no authority to debate.
 This eventually sparked an entire subject of air travel politics.
-In January 1948, 19 representatives from various US commercial airports met for the first time in New York City to seek resolution to common problems they each faced, which initiated the formation of the Airport Operators Council, which later became Airports Council International – North America (ACI-NA).
+In January 1948, 19 representatives from various US commercial airports met for the first time in New York City to seek a resolution to common problems they each faced, which initiated the formation of the Airport Operators Council, which later became Airports Council International – North America (ACI-NA).
 This group included representatives from Baltimore, Boston, Chicago, Cleveland, Dallas, Denver, Detroit, Jacksonville, Kansas City, Los Angeles, Memphis, Miami, Minneapolis-Saint Paul, New York, Philadelphia, Pittsburgh, St. Louis, San Francisco and Washington.